Buy experiences or material possessions?

 I’ve just celebrated my 40th birthday with friends and family in my local pub and it’s made me consider the old “experiences versus material possessions” debate.
 The theory that you should spend your money on experiences and travelling rather than “things” – We’ve all seen the studies, those that suggest new “things” are exciting to us at first, but then we adapt to them, whereas a holiday or experience supposedly stays with us forever.

-In fact rather than gaining more “stuff” I’m aiming to start having less, apart from the essentials that everybody needs to run and decorate a home that is.
-That might mean eBaying/gifting many “odds and sods” but I believe that less is more and we all have too much stuff cluttering up our lives anyway.
+In fact rather than gaining more “stuff” I’m aiming to start having less stuff.
+Well apart from the essentials that everybody needs to run and decorate a home that is.
+That might mean eBaying/gifting many “odds and sods”.
+But I believe that less is more and we all have too much stuff cluttering up our lives anyway.
 And then not buying more “stuff” to replace the “stuff” I’ve just got rid of!
 NB.
 I don’t have children, so yes – I’m more than aware that when you have a family the amount of default “stuff” has to go up.

-Another footnote to the 4-5 experiences above is that yes, trekking to Everest and flying to New York all involved having the money … but it’s money I’ve decided to spend that way rather than collecting a whole room full of gadgetry.
-One of my best experiences recently was cycling around Hertfordshire with a group of friends on a bike ride and that was pretty much free (apart from the entry free), and swimming in the cold Welsh sea was completely free!
+Another footnote to the 4-5 experiences above is that yes, trekking to Everest and flying to New York all involved having the money.
+But it’s money I’ve decided to spend that way rather than collecting a whole room full of gadgetry.
+One of my best experiences recently was cycling around Hertfordshire with a group of friends on a bike ride and that was pretty much free (apart from the entry free).
+Swimming in the cold Welsh sea was completely free!

 Also reinforcing this drive to de-clutter is the recollection I have after returning from 6 months of travelling back in 2010.
 With just a rucksack full of possessions to realise how little “stuff” we actually need.
 On landing at Heathrow I was adamant I’d do a complete “de-clutter” … but I left it too long and within weeks I became unable to part with things again.
 This time I will be stronger 🙂